-Donsol, which transformed itself from a sixth-class municipality in 2006 to a first-class municipality last year, is known worldwide for hosting a pod of 50 whale shark or “butandings” during the peak season of December to May every year.
+Donsol, which transformed itself from a sixth-class municipality in 2006 to a first-class municipality last year, is known worldwide for hosting a pod of 50 whale sharks or “butandings” during the peak season of December to May every year.

-Sorsogon, with its Donsol attraction, and Camarines Sur, with its wakeboarding center and the Caramoan beach and coves which hosted the US reality TV series “Survivor”, are the two Bicol provinces reaping tremendous tourism arrivals and revenues.
+Sorsogon, with its Donsol attraction, and Camarines Sur, with its wakeboarding center and the Caramoan beach and coves, which hosted the US reality TV series “Survivor,” are the two Bicol provinces reaping tremendous tourism arrivals and revenues.

 Although Cebu topped the list of 14 leading tourist destinations in the Philippines, Camarines Sur posted the highest growth last year.
 From 2008 to 2009, local and foreign tourists in Camarines Sur grew by a hefty 117.25 percent to 721.024 compared to the previous year.
 During the same period, Cebu grew by only 1.24 percent to 1.6 million.

-Despite the global economic slump, foreign and local tourists reached 5.2 million in the first nine months of 2009 year-on-year or 17 percent higher than the same period during the previous year.
+Despite the global economic slump, foreign and local tourists reached 5.2 million in the first nine months of 2009 year-on-year, or 17 percent higher than the same period during the previous year.

 This year, the Department of tourism projects foreign tourist arrivals at 3.27 million, generating direct revenues of $ 3.31 billion and employment of 3.39 million.

-As an industry, tourism is expected to generate revenues of $ 17 billion this year, which is equivalent to 13.6 percent of the national gross domestic product (GDP) or the total sum of goods and services produced in the country.
+As an industry, tourism is expected to generate revenues of $ 17 billion this year, equivalent to 13.6 percent of the national gross domestic product (GDP) or the total sum of goods and services produced in the country.
 Source – (PNA)